-In Example 13.1 we determine the analyte's initial concentration by measuring the amount of analyte that has not reacted.
+In Example 13.1 we determined the initial concentration of analyte by measuring the amount of unreacted analyte.
 Sometimes it is more convenient to measure the concentration of a reagent that reacts with the analyte, or to measure the concentration of one of the reaction's products.
-We can use a one-point fixed-time integral method if we know the reaction's stoichiometry.
+We can still use a one-point fixed-time integral method if we know the reaction's stoichiometry.
 For example, if we measure the concentration of the product, P, in the reaction then the concentration of the analyte at time t is